- BASF begins commercial production of biomass balance polyether polyols in Geismar, Louisiana.

 Introduction

-BASF has commenced the first commercial production of its biomass balance (BMB) polyether polyols in North America at its Geismar, Louisiana site.
+BASF has commenced the first commercial production of biomass balance (BMB) polyether polyols in North America at its Geismar, Louisiana site.
 This development expands BASF's sustainable polyurethane raw materials portfolio.

 Certification and Process